dkgolfnut5192/YourControls_FlightFX_P180_AVANTI_II/README.md

 # Added:
    - 2/11/2025 Released to Public
-   - 2/10/2025 Added Caution Section with many messages
+   - 2/10/2025 Added "Caution Section" with many messages
    - 2/9/2025 Initial testing for requester @ELEMENT

 I recommend that you and your co-pilot first conduct a test flight to check if everything is working properly.